mejkej/P2MANvsMACHINE/README.md

 But Rome was not built in a day and neither is a great programmer!
 ## The Rock paper scissors game HTML & CSS part:
 ### Navbar
 Header > Nav > Anchor.
 The two existing anchor elements wraps an img each.
 Headers background color set to darkcyan.
+The width is 100vw & The height is 100px.
+The a/img elements are styled to be round and has a 2 px solid black border.
-Width = 100vw, height = 100px. hover effect turning the white background color slightly darker/gray when hovered.
+Also hover effect turning the white background color darker/gray when hovered.
 First time i used css flex and it was very practical.

-### Main (everything below header)
+### Main (Wrapping everything below the header)
 #### H1 text "Rock Paper Scissors"

 #### First Section Scoreboard & Result declaration
-H1 with two spans default displaying 0-0
+H1 with two spans the by default displays 0-0.
 H2 with a nested span that declares the outcome of the game.

-#### Second Section
+#### Second Section (Pick display)
 Contains two img elements.
 Either displaying a default image or the player and the computers picks.

-#### Thrid Section
+#### Thrid Section (Profile Pictures)
 Contains two img elements.
 The player and the computers "profile pictures".

 #### Fourth Section
+Sections background color is set to darkcyan and the width is set to 100 vw.
-Contains 3 buttons:
+Contains three buttons:
 Rock, paper and scissors.
 Img element nested inside the buttons.
+The buttons are styled with a black solid border of 2 px, They are slightly rounded with a border radius of 10 px and has a hover effect changing the white background color to darkred.

 #### Div container
 Contains a  H2 that acts as a guiding start message.
 Below it is a button that resets the score.
+This button has a yellow background color, and are wider than the buttons above.
+The rest of the styling is the same as the buttons above.
 ## The Rock, paper, scissors Javascript:
 First off i declared all the global scope variables and linked them to their HTML elements.